glotchalotch/Funkin-duet/README.md

 # Friday Night Funkin

-This is the repository for Friday Night Funkin' Duet, a mod for FNF that's built on TOP of FNF Modding Plus.
+This is the repository for Friday Night Funkin' Duet+, a mod for FNF that's built on TOP of FNF Modding Plus.

 It lets you add multiple companions next to Boyfriend so they can sing along with him.